 BRCA in Men

-This site focuses on BRCA gene mutations in the Ashkenazi Jewish population in support of the BC Ashkenazi Jewish community.
-About 90% of carriers in the Ashkenazi Jewish population carry one of the following three mutations – the so-called “founder mutations” – BRCA1 185delAG, BRCA1 5382insC, and BRCA2 6174delT.
-You can find information below on the risk profiles for each of these mutations in men.
+This site focuses on BRCA gene mutations in the Ashkenazi Jewish population, in support of the BC Ashkenazi Jewish community.
+Around 90% of carriers in this population have one of three mutations — known as "founder mutations" — BRCA1 185delAG, BRCA1 5382insC, or BRCA2 6174delT.
+Information on the risk profiles for each of these mutations in men can be found below.

 BRCA 1